 15. INFORMATION AND PUBLICITY OF THE FUNDING GRANTED

-In all R&D activities directly or indirectly financed by the grant, namely, in all communications, publications and scientific creations, as well as theses, carried out with the support provided for in the grant, mention must be made of financial support from FCT and the European Social Fund Program, namely through the North Regional Operational Program (NORTE 2020), the Center Regional Operational Program (Centre 2020) and the Alentejo Regional Operational Program (Alentejo 2020).
+In all R&D activities directly or indirectly financed by the grant, namely, in all communications, publications and scientific creations, as well as theses, carried out with the support provided for in the grant, mention must be made of financial support from FCT and from the European Social Fund, namely through the Program Demografia, Qualificações e Inclusão (PDQI).
 For this purpose, the insignia of the FCT, MCTES, ESF and EU must be inscribed in the documents referring to these actions, in accordance with the graphic standards of each operational program.

-The dissemination of research results funded under the Unconditional Basic Income must comply with the open access rules for data, publications and other research results in force at the FCT.
+The dissemination of research results funded under the research grant regulation must comply with the open access rules for data, publications and other research results in force at the FCT.